boldport/boldport-club-community/_drafts/template.md

 You can include a flickr album like this:
 {% include flickr-embed.html id="album-id" %}

+You can include twitter embeds like this:
+{% include twitter-embed.html id=page.twitterid %}

 If you have set the images collection in front-matter, you can use it to include images in your post like this (markdown example):